Rochester Academy of Science

 During the academic year 2022-2023, most meetings will be held virtually on Zoom with occasional hybrid meetings when appropriate.
 Meetings are on the 4th Tuesday of most months.
 There are no meetings December, April, or June through August.
 Members are informed by email of meeting events and when there are changes.
 The RAS Bulletin announces the meeting dates and topics as well.

-November 22: Dr. Nick Warner, planetary scientist, will share information about Mars based on the Insight Mission.
+November 22: Dr. Nick Warner, planetary scientist, shared information about Mars based on the Insight Mission.
 See the recorded talk here.

 October 25.
 Collecting in the Grenville Geological Province is presented by Canadian David Joyce.
 See the recorded talk here.